davewalker60/pmdup/pages/content/whatsapp-content.md

+<span style="color:red"> These are last year's groups.
+We need to update this page to what we decide to do for this year.
+Using a community makes it far easier to manage on our end and consolidates/organizes the groups for the dancers.
+We need to talk this through as a group.
+I'd like to get this in place sooner than later to help with the lodging registration, which is already underway due to the increasing year-in-advance vacation rental state of PM these days.</span>

 # Chat groups

 With people and camp activities spread out, we need a way to communicate.
 We use these WhatsApp chat groups: